jangroth/aws-certification-notes/solutions-architect-professional.md

 * Stores redundantly in *single* AZ
 * Only root volumes are terminated if instance gets terminate
 * Can be striped together to RAID
+	* RAID 0 for greater I/O performance, RAID 1 for increased availability.
+Other RAID configs not recommended.
 * Pick instance type that's *EBS-optimized*
 * On AWS: <a href="https://aws.amazon.com/ebs/" target="_blank">Service</a> - <a href="https://aws.amazon.com/ebs/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html" target="_blank">User Guide</a>